jaanga/jaanga.github.io/cookbook-threejs/examples/editing/fillet-line-array/readme.md

 ## Wish list

 * Handle variable fillet radii
-* Centers and raddi from a GitHub Gist
+* Centers and radii from a GitHub Gist
+* Use shape.fromPoints( obj.path ) to reduce number of faces

 ## Issues